India sends another batch of humanitarian aid to Afghanistan | Health

 - India

-The Ministry of External Affairs (MEA) said the supplies were handed over to the Indira Gandhi Hospital in Kabul.
+The Ministry of External Affairs (MEA) said the supplies were handed over to the Indira Gandhi hospital authorities in Kabul.

 ''As part of our ongoing humanitarian assistance to the Afghan people, India supplied the third batch of medical assistance consisting of two tonnes of essential life-saving medicines to Afghanistan today,'' the MEA said in a statement.

-It said India stands committed to continuing its special relationship with the people of Afghanistan and providing them humanitarian assistance.
+It said India stands committed to continuing its special relationship with the people of Afghanistan and providing humanitarian assistance to them.

-''In this endeavour, we had recently supplied 500,000 doses of COVID vaccine and 1.6 tons of medical assistance to Afghanistan through World Health Organisation (WHO),'' the MEA said.
+''In this endeavour, we had recently supplied 500,000 doses of COVID vaccine and 1.6 tonnes of medical assistance to Afghanistan through World Health Organization (WHO),'' the MEA said.

-''In coming weeks, we would be supplying more batches of humanitarian assistance consisting of medicines and foodgrains to Afghanistan,'' it said.
+''In coming weeks, we would be supplying more batches of humanitarian assistance consisting of medicines and foodgrains to Afghanistan,'' it added.

+Farid Mamundzay, the Afghan envoy to India appointed by the previous Ashraf Ghani government, thanked New Delhi for providing the aid.

+''Thank you India for continuing to provide the needed humanitarian assistance to the Afghan people.
+Third batch of medical assistance consisting of 2 tons of essential life saving medicines reached Indira Gandhi Hospital in Kabul today.
+Afghanistan is in dire need of such supplies,'' he tweeted.

-On January 1, India had supplied 5 lakh doses of the Covaxin vaccine to Afghanistan and announced that an equal number of jabs will be sent in the coming weeks.
+On January 1, India supplied five lakh doses of anti-Covid vaccine Covaxin to the war-torn country and announced that an equal number of jabs will be sent in the coming weeks.

-In December, India sent 1.6 metric tonnes of life-saving medicines to that country.
+In December, India sent 1.6 metric tonnes of life-saving medicines to Afghanistan.

-India on Thursday said it was in touch with Pakistani authorities to finalise the modalities for transportation of 50,000 tonnes of wheat to Afghanistan through Pakistan.
+India has already announced that it will send 50,000 tonnes of wheat and medicines to Afghanistan by road through Pakistan.
+India and Pakistan are now finalising the modalities for the transportation of the consignments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)